Skip to main content

 • LiteLLM (proxy) handles cross-provider failover chains, semantic caching, and hard budget caps

-The failover chain is critical for reliability.
-If Gemini returns a 429 rate limit error, LiteLLM automatically cascades to the next provider:
+The failover chain keeps the system answering through a provider outage.
+If Gemini returns a 429 rate-limit error, LiteLLM cascades to the next provider:

 gemini-3.1-pro → gemini-2.5-pro → claude-sonnet-4-6 gemini-3-flash → gemini-2.5-flash → claude-sonnet-4-6